 Most people are aware of the link between blocked coronary arteries and an increased risk of heart attack.
 The arteries become blocked by blood clots and this lack of blood flow causes sections of heart muscle to die, triggering a heart attack.
 Read on to discover the link between emotional stress and heart attack.

 Far fewer people are aware of the link between emotional stress and heart attacks.
-These types of heart attacks – called takosubo cardiomyopathy (or stress cardiomyopathy) – are less common than those caused by blocked arteries but can be just as deadly.
+These types of heart attacks – called takosubo cardiomyopathy (or stress cardiomyopathy) – are less common than those caused by blocked arteries.
+But, can be just as deadly.

 In a 2015 study, published in , clinicians from Europe and the US studied 1,750 patients with emotional stress heart attack.
 They concluded that the most common triggers were physical health conditions, such as infections or lung problems and sudden emotional shock or stress.